|Ministerial Formation Network|

 How is the Ministerial Formation Network being financed?

 The MFN is being financed by three sources initially - grants from the Panel on Theological Education, the St. Lawrence Foundation and the UUMA budget.
 We anticipate these grants to continue for the early years of the program and expect to generate new sources of funding as the network is developed.
+To supplement the grant funding, we will also charge participants a nominal fee.

 When will the Ministerial Formation Network start?